 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.

 There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.